-Furka Pass is a stunning mountain pass and is famous because James Bond once visited it in a movie Goldfinger which was made back in 1964.
+Furka Pass is a stunning mountain pass and is famous because James Bond once visited it in the movie Goldfinger which was made back in 1964.
 But still, till this day Furka Pass is the most popular mountain pass in Switzerland, or even in all the Alps.

-On the Furka Pass you will get to see the iconic Belvedere hotel right next to the glacier entrance.
+On the Furka Pass, you will get to see the iconic Belvedere hotel right next to the glacier entrance.
 You should visit the glacier as it is getting smaller each year, it is even hard to believe the old photos from the 19th century how big it was.
-Next to the hotel you will find a small restaurant, a souvenir shop and a parking lot, but that is not the top of Furka Pass.
+Next to the hotel, you will find a small restaurant, a souvenir shop, and a parking lot, but that is not the top of Furka Pass.
 To reach the highest point of it, you will need to drive a bit further and you will get to 2429 meters.
 That is one of the highest mountain passes in Switzerland.

-On the top of Furka Pass you will find many hiking trails to the next standing valleys and mountains.
+On the top of Furka Pass, you will find many hiking trails to the next standing valleys and mountains.
 As well, you can take an epic steam train trip up the Furka Pass if you wish.

-I would say that Furka Pass trip is one of the best alpine drives you will find in Switzerland and the views will blow your mind.
+I would say that the Furka Pass trip is one of the best alpine drives you will find in Switzerland and the views will blow your mind.

 Sankt Gallen is situated in the east of Switzerland and has a really charming old town.

 The history of Sankt Gallen is very long as the monks started to come there back in the 8th century (there was no united Switzerland then) and founded the famous St Gallen Abbey.

 St Gallen Abbey is the dominant building in the old town and I highly recommend visiting it.